Skip to main content

 required

-Name of the server tool to call.
+Name of the server tool to call, or a callable reference to the tool function.
 Can be passed as a positional argument.

 arguments